 OC Probation

 Cell Dogs at OC Probation, actively working since 2009, selects 25–30 juvenile wards each year for participation.
 The unit in which training takes place annually houses over 100 young men who, through the dogs, reap therapeutic and psychological benefits.
 Working with the dogs demands commitment, problem solving, and patience.
 Through these hands-on experiences, program trainers realize the rewards in working hard towards positive goals.
 California recidivism rates for juvenile offenders are upwards of 55% within the first year of release.
-Recent research by the University of California Irvine found the recidivism rate for our Cell Dogs program to be just 16%.
+Research by the University of California Irvine found the recidivism rate for our Cell Dogs program to be just 14%.

 OC Sheriff’s Department – James A. Musick Facility